 Some of these include the same cmds and more on top of the basic list of them, along with some cool mapping features and more!

 Here's the Top TraceRoute Alternatives & Replacements Tools of 2019:

 - Solarwinds TraceRouteNG

 - Path Analyzer Pro

 1. Solarwinds TraceRouteNG

 Solarwinds Tracert NG is a great free tool for your network that can help you with performance measuring and path changes on your network.
-It allows for continuous probing when troubleshooting, so you can monitor changes to any fault while you continue investigating a fault.
+It allows for continuous probing when troubleshooting connectivity issues, so you can monitor changes to any fault while you continue investigating a fault.

 Where Traceroute NG is especially useful is in the network path analysis segment of your network, because it can easily monitor both TCP and ICMP.
 It stores log files in the form of TXT logfiles, and can support IPV4 and IPV6, ensuring that your diagnostics are future proof.